-Off-road Operation As required Inspect functional holes in each leg of the twin exhaust tips and the holes under the shield just inboard of the right rear tire to make sure they are clean and clear of debris or foreign materials.
+Off-road Operation As required Inspect functional holes in exhaust tip to make sure they are clean and clear of debris or foreign materials.
 Refer to the Vehicle Care chapter of your owner's manual for more information.
+(Diesel Engine).
 Inspect the steering and suspension ball joints and tie rods.
 Lubricate any grease fittings.
-Every 7,000 mi (12,000 km), six months or 300 engine Rotate the tires 1 , inspect the tires for wear and measure tread depth.
+Every 7,000 mi (12,000 km), six months or 300 engine hours Rotate the tires, inspect the tires for wear and measure tread depth.
 Inspect the brake system pads and rotors.
 Inspect the air filter restriction gauge.
 Replace the filter if necessary.
 Every 7,000 mi (12,000 km) or 300 engine hours Change the engine oil and filter.
-2 Every 15,000 mi (24,000 km), six months or 600 engine hours Replace the engine-mounted and frame-mounted fuel filters.
-Every 30,000 mi Replace the air inlet foam filter.
-(48,000 km) Replace the wheel bearing grease and grease seals if using non-sealed bearings.
-(Two-wheel drive vehicles).
+1 Every 30,000 mi (48,000 km), six months or 600 engine hours Replace the engine-mounted and frame-mounted fuel filters.
+Every 30,000 mi (48,000 km) Replace the air inlet foam filter.